Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix Q - Heterogeneous Effect Analyses

 \subsubsection{Heterogeneity in treatment effects}

 In Table \ref{tab:featimppower}, we provide each of the feature importance scores for the pre-treatment covariates used to build the causal forest.
-The feature with the highest importance score 4.39\% is the friends' count, followed by the use of words related to comparisons (LIWC:compare), statues count, and mentions of words related to function (LIWC:function).
+The feature with the highest importance score 3.59\% is the friends' count, followed by the number of status counts, tweets per day, and mentions of words related to discrepancy.
 As such scores do not imply any directionality, some interpretation, and visual inspection is needed.
 To illustrate, friends count shows that the treatment effect is considerably weaker among those who have more friends (see Figure \ref{fig:powerfriendscount}).
-In contrast, 3.64\% for LIWC:compare shows that the frequency in use of words related to comparison language is mostly flat until 2, then sharply until 4 (see Figure \ref{fig:powercompare}).
+In contrast, 1.76\% for LIWC:discrepancy shows that the treatment effect is slowly but steadily increasing among those who use more words related to discrepancy (see Figure \ref{fig:discrepancy}).
 We note several things.
 First, we find that although friends count and statuses count (number of posts) matter a lot on the intentions to click to learn more about the browser extension, they are much less important when it comes to intentions to install (download) the browser or to join a fact-checking group.
 Second, followership patterns (e.g., whether people follow certain political parties or news outlets) seem to have little influence on the treatment effects.